 Instagram Live was released in 2016 shortly after the stories feature, it’s much more widely used counterpart.
-Despite being around for almost two years now, brands and influencers are still a little confused on how exactly to use it.
+Despite being around for almost four years now, brands and influencers are still a little confused on how exactly to use it.

 A New York Magazine study found that 81% of consumers watched more live video in 2016 than they did in 2015, and 80% of consumers would rather watch live video from a brand than read a blog.
 They also found that 82% prefer live video from a brand over a static social media post.
 That means anyone who isn’t taking advantage of Instagram Live is leaving a valuable (free!) resource untouched.

 As we know, the new IG algorithm rewards users who have high engagement rates and ‘Going Live’ on IG is a great way to raise engagement quickly, while entertaining and connecting with your followers in real time.
 However, not all businesses and content creators are using it to their advantage.
 Let’s explore how you can use this tool effectively to further build your brand.